zr7791474-blip/ZKR_Eclipse/README.md

 Contributions are welcome.

-To contribute:
+Steps:

 1. Fork the repository
 2. Create a feature branch
-3. Commit changes
+3. Commit your changes
 4. Push your branch
 5. Open a pull request